alejandro-venegas/petapp/README.md

 # petapp

-An app to adopt and list pets in adoption
+An app to adopt and put pets in adoptions

 ## Getting Started